PRCS, ICRC join hands for reunion of foreign detainees

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: The Pakistan Red Crescent Society (PRCS) and International Committee of the Red Cross (ICRC) Friday joined hands to provide family links services to foreign nationals detained in Pakistan.
+ISLAMABAD: The Pakistan Red Crescent Society (PRCS) and International Committee of the Red Cross (ICRC) Friday joined hands to provide family link services to foreign nationals detained in Pakistan.

 PRCS Secretary General Khalid bin Majeed and ICRC Head of Delegation Dragana Kojic signed the Terms of Reference (ToRs) on behalf of their respective organisations here at the PRCS National Headquarters, says a press release.